Radical Hope #1 Everything, All at Once

 Life as we know it is ending.
 Something new is trying to be born.

-And yet, paradoxically, we also have access to more advanced approaches to consciousness, trauma, systems and healing than any generation before us.
+And yet, we also have access to more advanced approaches to consciousness, trauma, systems and healing than any generation before us.

 The question isn't whether we can stop what's already in motion.
 We can't.